-Permanent exhibitions and scientific laboratories where we explore topics such as: geology, climate change, or living organisms.
+Permanent exhibitions and scientific laboratories to explore topics such as: geology, climate change, or living organisms.
 The third floor gives access to the rooftop, and the green roof, an ecological space that promotes sustainable technologies through a vegetation cover.

-C3TEC also counts on a cinema-theatre where they often project documentaries, short films, and movies.
+C3TEC also counts on a cinema-theatre where documentaries, short films, and movies are often projected.
 They also have rooms to rent for conferences, and “La Creperie”.

 Address: Gautier Benítez Street #59